MarkBind/markbind/docs/index.md

 #### {{ icon_check_blue }} Easy to set up, modify, deploy, integrate.

 Installing MarkBind takes just one command.
 Creating a new MarkBind site too takes just one command.
-With MarkBind's _live preview_ feature, you can see how your site will look like as you modify the source code.
+With MarkBind's _live preview_ feature, you can see how your site will look like as you modify the source file.
 [Deploying the site to a server]({{ baseUrl }}/userGuide/deployingTheSite.html) can be as simple as one command too.

 As MarkBind is also optimized for project documentation, it can easily [integrate with the workflow of a software project]({{ baseUrl }}/userGuide/markBindInTheProjectWorkflow.html).